 When you decide to hire legal representation, do not assume that every lawyer is the same.
 Just as doctors each have expertise in different areas of medicine, lawyers specialize in different fields.
 Do your research on potential lawyers, including examining their history of representation in cases similar to yours, their practice areas and success record, and any honors or awards they have received.

-If you are looking for a Palm Beach Florida personal injury lawyer, call Ted Babbitt for a free consultation and an honest assessment of your case at (561) 375-2841.
+If you are looking for a West Palm Beach, Florida personal injury lawyer call Ted Babbitt for a free consultation and an honest assessment of your case at (561) 375-2841.
 Ted has won multi-million dollar settlements in matters including medical malpractice, car accidents, product liability, and other mass tort and personal injury matters.